Security Flaws in Boeing 787 Targeted by Hackers

 Boeing pushes back and states these claims are ‘false’

-However, Boeing has denied any such vulnerability in the code and also rejects Santamarta’s claim of discovering the potential for such an attack.
+The company has denied any such vulnerability in the code and also rejects Santamarta’s claim of discovering the potential for such an attack.
 While Santamarta also admits that he does not have a full picture of the aircraft or access to a $250 million jet.
 However, cybersecurity researchers reviewed his findings and argue that these flaws in 787’s code can be due to a lack of attention to cybersecurity from Boeing.
 It also means that Boeing needs to invest in performance testing services to remove these vulnerabilities.
 Even though the importance of keeping commercial airplanes safe from hackers is high, Boeing has not paid much attention to it.

 Currently, it is difficult to state whether the research findings of the aircraft’s security issues are true.
-Although companies like Boeing have a million-dollar budget to spend on the aircraft’s security, yet they also have conflicts about their results.
+Although such companies have a million-dollar budget to spend on the aircraft’s security, yet they also have conflicts about their results.
 Hackers like Santamarta don’t have resources to conduct in-depth investigations for these aircraft.

 Food for thought